uio-bmi/ligo/docs_source/usecases/TCR_motifs.rst

 Step 1: Constructing seeds from the VDJdb receptors
 *************

 For demonstration purposes, we define three seeds from three TCR beta sequences in the VDJdb (Shugay et al. 2018), all recognizing the DENV3/4 epitope GTSGSPIINR (Table 1).
-To transform these TCRs into seeds, they need to be shrinked.
+These TCRs need to be transformed to become LIgO seeds.
 Typically, the epitope-binding motif is located in the middle of CDR3 beta sequences, while the beginning and end are responsible for HLA-binding.
 Therefore, the center of the CDR3 beta sequence can be used as seed.
 In this tutorial, we will consider two ways of constructing seeds: *long seeds* and *short seeds*.

-- To construct *long seeds* we removed the first and the last 3 amino acids were removed from the CDR3 sequence;
+- To construct *long seeds*, we removed the first and the last 3 amino acids from the CDR3 sequence;

-- To construct *short seeds* we randomly selected a consecutive substring of 3 amino acid long out of the long seed sequence in such way, that the resulting seeds are not too similar.
+- To construct *short seeds*, we randomly selected a consecutive substring of 3 amino acid long out of the long seed sequence in such way that the resulting seeds are not too similar.

 Table 1 shows the long and short seeds that were selected for the three initial TCRs.
 We will use these two seed sets to perform two LIgO simulations, keeping all other simulation parameters identical except for the seeds.